IntEL4CoRo/ViB-public/content/page/learninghub/AICOR for Newcomers/index.md

   src: "buttons.json"
 ---

-”AICOR for Newcomers” is an innovative educational initiative designed to introduce high school students and other interested individuals to the captivating realm of AI-powered and cognition-enabled robotics.
+”AICOR for Newcomers” is an innovative educational initiative, designed to introduce high school students and other interested individuals to the captivating realm of AI-powered and cognition-enabled robotics.
 This program employs a visual programming interface powered by [Blockly](https://developers.google.com/blockly), offering an intuitive and user-friendly